sighupio/furyctl/README.md

 ### Advanced Tips

+#### Using a custom distribution location

 Furyctl comes with the flag `--distro-location`, allowing you to use a local copy of KFD instead of downloading it from the internet.
 This allows you to test changes to the KFD without having to push them to the repository, and might come in handy when you need to test new features or bugfixes.

+#### Using a custom upgrade path location

+On the same note, the tool comes with the `--upgrade-path-location` flag, too, allowing you to test changes to the upgrade path without having to push them to the repository, and to support cases that are not covered by the official release, such as upgrading from a beta or rc release to a stable one.

+#### Restarting the cluster creation or update process from a specific (sub-)phase

+If, for any reason, the cluster creation or update process fails, you can restart it from a specific (sub-)phase by using the `--start-from` flag.
+Starting from v0.27.0 we introduced the support for sub-phases, to give the operator more control over the process.
+The supported options are: `pre-infrastructure`, `infrastructure`, `post-infrastructure`, `pre-kubernetes`, `kubernetes`, `post-kubernetes`, `pre-distribution`, `distribution`, `post-distribution`, `plugins`.

 <!-- </KFD-DOCS> -->
 <!-- <FOOTER> -->